-Benefits of Eating Mindfully and Focus on Optimal Nutrition
+Benefits of Eating Mindfully with a Focus on Optimal Nutrition

 Mindfulness is a philosophy that places an emphasis on being present in the moment and helps you discover the value of living your life with purpose.
 You can apply this philosophy to many aspects of your life including diet and nutrition.

 And, although practicing mindfulness while eating isn’t a diet plan, it can help you make healthier food choices.
 An intentional eating diet helps you let go of unhealthy eating habits and focusing on optimal nutrition solutions may even help regulate certain age-related chronic health conditions like high cholesterol, type 2 diabetes, fatty liver disease, or high blood pressure.

 What is Mindful Eating?

 Diet plans, fad diets, and restrictive calorie diets usually aren’t that successful.
 While you may drop a lot of weight at first, many dieters report gaining back some or all the weight once they stop following the plan.

 Mindful eating, or intuitive eating, is a way to consciously think about eating rather than following a particular nutrition program or focusing on restricting calories.
 The main goal of an intentional eating diet is to contemplate what you are about to eat.

 Harvard University School of Public Health says, “mindful eating focuses on your eating experiences, body-related sensations, and thoughts and feelings about food, with heightened awareness and without judgment.”
 The goal is to promote a positive experience for a more enjoyable mealtime and not mindlessly ingesting great quantities of food.